 Eyelid surgery (blepharoplasty) – risks

 Bruising – bruising following the surgery is normal and generally resolves within a few weeks of the surgery.
-Sometimes patient’s will get ‘black eyes’.
+Sometimes patient’s will get ‘black eyes’ which can last up to three weeks after surgery.
 Generally all bruising has completely resolved within 6 weeks of surgery.

 Bleeding – Bleeding following the surgery is uncommon but can cause excessive bruising or swelling.
 Bleeding requiring a return to theatre for the bleeding to be stopped is very rare.